imnuvi/CheatBook/android_development/readme.md

 note: also you will see a lot of R everywhere in the If you meant "java" specifically:
 It was migrated from homebrew/cask to homebrew/core.If you meant "java" specifically:
 It was migrated from homebrew/cask to homebrew/core.kotlin code.
 This R stands for resource.
 Essentially whenever you create an id and stuff the object gets added to the resource and can be accessed within the codebase.

+Creating custom views:

+some good documentation on this https://developer.android.com/codelabs/advanced-android-kotlin-training-custom-views#4

+  in order to create a custom view, you will first need to create the custom view class in the java folder ( the folder where your main.kt file is present ) the file will automatically be compiled with gradle now youll need to overload the default view by overloading it with your own class

+    class MyCanvasView @JvmOverloads constructor(context: Context, attrs: AttributeSet?= null, defStyleAttr: Int=0) : View(context, attrs, defStyleAttr){

+    and refer the canvas like so

+    private lateinit var my_canvas : Canvas